-A collection of gorgeous products celebrating Hiroshi Hara’s epic Kyoto Station (1997), a vast titan of Postmodernism, born from the astronomical budgets and limitless optimism of Japan's Bubble Era.
-Far more than a transit hub, it is a "Geographical Concourse"—a synthetic valley of glass and steel on the inside, and a building of geological vastness on its exterior that resembles a vessel of incalculable proportions that has come to rest in the ancient capital, mooring amongst the temples of Kyoto with gargantuan sci-fi grandeur.
-Hara’s "Matrix" design features floating skyways and a colossal atrium, embodying the era’s complex, high-tech philosophy.
-This collection celebrates the sheer audacity of late-20th-century Japanese monumentalism, perfect for those who admire the futuristic vision of a time when architecture knew no limits.
+Designed by visionary architect Hiroshi Hara and completed in 1997, this Postmodern leviathan is one of the largest railway stations in the world and is far, far more than a transit hub, it is a "Geographical Concourse"—a humungous synthetic valley of glass and steel on the inside, and a building of geological vastness on its exterior that resembles a vessel of incalculable proportions that has come to rest in the ancient capital, mooring amongst the temples of Kyoto with gargantuan sci-fi grandeur.
+Famous for its 15-story "Geographical Concourse," the exposed steel "Matrix" roof, and the massive Grand Stairway, the station looks more like a spaceship or a sci-fi fortress than a transit hub.

 See our blogpost on Japanese Postmodern Architecture